dubidub/blog/_posts/2021-01-14-closeness-centrality-of-the-real-world-weighted-directed-network.md

 ### PART III OF THE REPRESENTATION AND MEASUREMENTS OF URBAN TRANSPORTATION NETWORKS
 ![cover image](/tp_transportation_network/images/cover_3_1.png)
+This post first examines Closeness Centrality of the real-world network, and points out potentially highest accessible villages in the City.
+Though not widely covered in any studies, nodes' weight is also taken into consideration to look at the service coverage problem.
+The groups of villages that cover a certain amount of population within a given travel time are then identified.

 ## PREVIOUSLY ON THE REPRESENTATION AND MEASUREMENTS OF URBAN TRANSPORTATION NETWORKS